mgramin/awesome-db-tools/README.md

 - [BaRMan](https://github.com/2ndquadrant-it/barman) - Backup and Recovery Manager for PostgreSQL.

 ### Replication
+- [pg_chameleon](https://github.com/the4thdoctor/pg_chameleon) - MySQL to PostgreSQL replica system written in Python 3.
+The system use the library mysql-replication to pull the row images from MySQL which are stored into PostgreSQL as JSONB.
 - [PGDeltaStream](https://github.com/hasura/pgdeltastream) - A Golang webserver to stream Postgres changes atleast-once over websockets, using Postgres logical decoding feature.